Market Analysts see Party City Holdco Inc. [PRTY] falling to $1. Time to buy?

-Party City Holdco Inc. [NYSE: PRTY] traded at a low on 07/27/20, posting a -3.92 loss after which it closed the day’ session at $1.47.
+Party City Holdco Inc. [NYSE: PRTY] price surged by 6.75 percent to reach at $0.11.
 The company report on July 27, 2020 that Party City Announces Expiration and Final Results of Previously Announced Exchange Offers, Consent Solicitations and Rights Offering.

 Party City Holdco Inc. (together with its subsidiaries, the “Company”) today announced that:.